jamesplease/react-request/docs/guides/differences-with-apollo.md

 application, or in a wrapping component, without too much extra work.
 If you disagree, open an issue – we may very well be wrong!

-### Higher-order Component vs Render Props

-This library uses a render prop rather than a higher-order component (HoC).
-As of January 2018, React Apollo does not implement render prop components, although they are on that project's roadmap for a future release.

-Render prop components are more powerful than HoCs, so we currently do not intend to release an HoC.
-But you can build your own if you really want one!

-### No queries or mutations
+### One component

+React Apollo provides two components, one for Queries and the other for Mutations.
+React Request provides just the one.
+When working with HTTP without the GraphQL, it doesn't make as much sense to split out reads and writes from one another.

+### Requesting on mount

-With GraphQL, whether a request is a query or a mutation determines whether the request is made when the component mounts.
-React Request looks at the HTTP method instead to determine if the request is likely a read request or a write request.
-This determines the value of the `lazy` prop, which is what determines whether the request is made on mount or not.
+With Apollo, whether or not the request is made when the component mounts depends on if it is a mutation or a query.
+React Request looks at the HTTP method instead to determine if the request is _likely_ a read request or a write request.

 ### No Data Normalization